FOR IMMEDIATE RELEASE

 - Lack of Accurate, Ongoing Feedback: Despite the ubiquity of online polls, social media and Zoom meetings, it’s difficult for elected leaders to ascertain what local residents really want, which increases political risk.
 RISING PLACES Tools provide meaningful, accurate, ongoing feedback from local citizens in a useful form that focuses on the strategic success factors.

-As the RISING PLACES initiative was being created, RECONOMICS Institute recruited some early Founding Sponsors to help them develop the initiative.
+As the RISING PLACES initiative was being created, RECONOMICS Institute recruited some early Founding Benefactors to help develop its tools.
 They include a Fortune 500 company, elected officials, real estate developers, non-profits, government agencies and entrepreneurs.

-Their motivations for becoming a Local Sponsor include public service (love of their community), individual career advancement (via local leadership) and organizational growth (by strategically positioning it at the heart of local revitalization and resilience efforts).
+Their motivations for becoming a Local Benefactor include public service (love of their community and its young people), individual career advancement (via local leadership) and organizational growth (by strategically positioning it at the heart of local revitalization and resilience efforts).

 Photo: Dave Marcmann.